-Continuing Education offers online classes for individuals without transportation, with difficult work schedules, or with other obstacles that prevent them from enrolling in class.
-Active-duty military members, veterans, or dependents of military personnel interested in online training may qualify for tuition assistance.
-A wide variety of Continuing Education's enrichment courses, industry-specific certifications, and test preparation courses are offered online.
+Workforce Education offers online classes for individuals without transportation, with difficult work schedules, or with other obstacles that prevent them from enrolling in class or for those students who prefer to work at their own pace in an individualized setting.
+A wide variety of Workforce Education's enrichment courses, industry-specific certifications, and test preparation courses are offered online.
 The courses are taught by qualified instructors who are also available for assistance.

-Online training can be taken on a home computer.
-For a listing of exact hardware specifications and software requirements, contact Continuing Education at BRCC.
+Online courses cover a wide range of topics from Leisure Courses to Career Courses as well as the advanced IT training offered through Oracle University's Workforce Development Program.
+For a detailed listing of the current online offerings, please visit the BRCC Workforce Development page and check out the Course Categories under Workforce Education.